 Case study: Charlestown School, Cornwall

-Located next to a noisy railway line this school required an efficient heating and cooling system that could operate all year round.
+Located next to a busy railway line this school required an efficient heating and cooling system that could operate all year round.

 The main driving force behind the decision to install a heat pump at this school was the need to reduce costs of the heating and air conditioning system.
 Charlestown’s school was built in the 1960’s and is next to a railway line.
 As a result of the associated noise and pollution, the windows in the building had to remain permanently closed and the air-conditioning had to operate all year round leading to high running costs.